leaver2000/griblib/README.md

 ![image](https://user-images.githubusercontent.com/76945789/175546042-f5348dee-918a-4a74-8545-34c7a54acb29.png)

-If building the image for the first time it will take a while as it has to compile several
+If building the image for the first time it will take a while as it has to compile several packages

+##